on the occasion of my 80th Birthday-a progress report on Science doings and more

 Here are some chapter titles:

-“Joanne, Abe, and Me (Malkus/Simpson, Gagin, and me)”
+“Joanne, Abe, and Me

-“Peter and Me: Conflict Followed by Reconciliation.”
+“Peter Hobbs and Me: Conflict Followed by Reconciliation.”

-“The Nightmare Before Banff-A Science ‘Coming Out Party’ for a Cloud Seeding Activist Who Had Never Before Presented at a Conference.”
+A Science ‘Coming Out Party’ for a Cloud Seeding Activist Who Had Never Before Presented at a Conference.”

 “The Trials and Travesties of a Seattle Mariners Batting Practice Pitcher.”

-Brain now empty.
+Brain now empty,

-80 Art
+“Octo” Art

 1. Art- glad you’re still alive!!
 I wondered what happened to you.
 I was thinking about you recently, as here in Vancouver (well, it’s in North Vancouver, a separate nearby municipality) there’s an exhibition going on an art Gallery going on called ‘The Cloud Album “- all about pictorial renderings of clouds over history.
 I want to attend it-(It runs til May 1st), and if I do, I’ll give you a report.
 Intrested??